In this article:

 Before prescribing, you should ensure that your account settings are configured:

-- Under the Practitioner Details tab you'll also see where you can enter your prescriber number, and select your prescriber type.
+- At the bottom of the Practitioner Details tab you can enter your prescriber number, and select your prescriber type.

 - Access the patient's file and select Add > Medications.